Poppies don’t usually grow underground, but they will this month.

 Remembrance Day is coming up, and London will once again honour those who fell in battle with a display of poppies.
 TfL have already got in on the action, by decorating a swathe of Tube stations with poppy roundels in recognition of The Royal British Legion’s London Poppy Day.

-The iconic tube roundels were been blanketed with poppies at ten Underground and four Overground stations last year, and for 2019, TfL have gone even bigger with twenty-five stations undergoing the makeover.
-If you fancy spotting them, they’re at – deep breath – Baker Street, Balham, Bethnal Green, Bounds Green, Camden Road, Canary Wharf, Colindale, Dalston Junction, Dalston Kingsland, Edmonton Green, Forest Hill, Hackney Downs, Highams Park, Hoxton, Kings Cross, London Bridge, Seven Sisters, Shepherd’s Bush, Shoreditch High Street, St James’s Park, Walthamstow Central, Westminster, West Croydon, West Hampstead, and Willesden Junction.
+The iconic tube roundels have blanketed multiple stations in the past, and this year they’re going big once more with 24 stations (10 Underground, 14 Overground) undergoing the makeover.
+If you fancy spotting them, they’re at – deep breath – Baker Street, Balham, Bethnal Green, Bounds Green, Camden Road, Canary Wharf, Colindale, Chingford, Dalston Junction, Edmonton Green, Forest Hill, Hackney Downs, Hoxton, Kings Cross, London Bridge, Seven Sisters, Shepherd’s Bush, Shoreditch High Street, Tower Hill, Walthamstow Central, Westminster, West Croydon, West Hampstead, and Willesden Junction.

 Also published on Medium.